Astragalus root 黄芪 (Huang qi) is highly regarded as a general tonic especially for people who are feeling a little under the weather.

 - Place in a thermo flask and sip it slowly throughout the day

-In traditional chinese medicine, astragalus root is commonly recommended to all types of immune disorders caused by poor or low immune function.
+In traditional chinese medicine, Bei Qi is commonly recommended to many types of immune disorders caused by poor or low immune function.
 Because it stimulates your immune system, people with over-active immune systems such as patients with multiple sclerosis, lupus, rheumatiod arthritis should not consume it.
 The same goes for pregnant or nursing women.

 What is the difference between 黄芪 (Huang qi) and 北芪 (Bei qi)?